 Your healthcare provider will examine you.
-He may gently feel the area over your thyroid gland for swelling or bumps.
-He will also ask about your symptoms and any medical conditions you have.
+Your provider may gently feel the area over your thyroid gland for swelling or bumps.
+Tell your provider about your symptoms and any medical conditions you have.
 You may also need the following tests:

 - Blood tests will be done to measure your thyroid levels.
 They may also be done to check for antibodies that show you may have Graves disease.